 - The film Freaks which also contains a Real Life example since no makeup or special effects were used.
 The stars of this movie were sadly plagued with rare disabilities but were apparently happy and willing to travel with the circus and make a career out of it.

 - This is very much Truth In Movies as these kinds of disabilities often made earning a living by conventional means difficult or impossible, but if you managed to hook up with a good show, was a ticket to fame and riches.
 When these conditions began to be medicalized by 'reformers' eager to stop this 'exploitation' it was the freaks themselves who spearheaded the resistance, since they could see the result would be their own impoverishment (and that has been the result, with many people who could formerly have gotten rich from their disabilities now living in poverty because of them).
 In fact, most of the acts featured in the movie (and in their sideshow acts) are about normalization, such as Frances O'Connor eating her dinner with a knife and fork or knitting despite not having arms, Johnny Eck walking without legs, and Prince Randian lighting and smoking a cigarette when he doesn't have limbs at all.

 - The giant ants in Them! are an example, oddly enough.
 The radiation from nuclear testing didn't cause the ants to suddenly become gigantic; it was the offspring of those irradiated ants (along with their increased size, they emerged as adults from their eggs, with no larval or pupal stages in between.
 Another genetic quirk).

-- The telepathic mutants in Beneath The Planet Of The Apes
+- The telepathic mutants in Beneath The Planet Of The Apes.

 - Perry Rhodan used to feature a Mutant Corps (with generally Psychic Powers) especially in the early series, when they were one of Earth's few trump cards against a militarily superior universe.
 Over time, attrition took its toll (especially when the first-generation immortality phlebotinum became unavailable and the replacement was sharply limited in supply) and various countermeasures were introduced, but the few remaining mutants stayed on as main characters for a long time and occasionally a new one or two would show up.
 More recently, a wave of mostly teenage mutants appeared that could trace their origin back to mass genetic engineering on a particular colony world during the latest dark age of the galaxy; these were, however, also afflicted with a deliberate genetic flaw that would eventually trigger and kill them, and the eventual cure had the side effect of removing their powers as well.